ZaychukAleksey/docker-voltronic-homeassistant/README.md

 <details><summary><b>This is WORK-IN-PROGRESS.
 Coming soon:</b></summary>

-- Raw commands are unsupported at the moment.
 - PI17 protocol support.
 - Interactive integration with HomeAssistant (change inverter parameters right from HomeAssistant).
 </details>